2020 community impact grants

 The sold-out VIP hospitality booths accommodated 180 guests each night and offered attendees a more-developed way to experience the sport of rodeo.

-"The Carson Community Rodeo is an extremely organized, popular, and well-attended event for Southwest Iowa," said Donna Dostal, PCCF President and CEO.
+"The Carson Community Rodeo is an extremely organized, popular, and well-attended event for Southwest Iowa," said Donna Dostal, President and CEO of the Community Foundation.
 "The three-day event is appealing to all ages and we truly applaud the effort and dedication that the rodeo committees and athletes put forth to see the CCR come true.
 It is such a gem in our community and we are delighted to support this fantastic event."

 Charles E. Lakin Human Services Campus